ch32-rs/ch32v00x-hal/README.md

 ### Project toolchain override

-In this project directory, run `rustup override set custom-rv32ec` to set default toolchain to the one we just built.
+- In this project directory, run `rustup override set custom-rv32ec` to set default toolchain to the one we just built.
+- run `cargo --version` and ensure the result is nightly Cargo(otherwise, the easiest way to get one is, run `rustup toolchain install nightly`)

 ## References